 In 1174, the little Norman church of St Laurence was the scene of a terrible massacre, when the Scots Earl Duncan had all the villagers who had taken refuge there, put to the sword.

-For more information about English Castles and some truly marvellous photos try out this short guide by Ann Lockhart.
+For more information about English Castles and some truly marvellous photos try out this guide by Adrian Pettifer.

 There's a reason Northumberland is one of my favourite English counties.
 Its landscape is utterly gorgeous with long beaches and empty sweeps of hills that just beg to be walked.
 In between you can find small towns and pretty villages, conntected by lanes that are great on the bike as long as you have the legs for climbing.
 And there are holiday cottages to suit all tastes and budgets.